rahul-gharat/dronahq-docs/docs/reference/actionflow-blocks/js-code.md

 <br/>

 The JS Code task allows you to add a block of JavaScript code to perform a custom action as part of the action flow.
-It thus enables interaction between different Studio components and tasks.
+It thus enables interaction between different DronaHQ components and tasks.

 Let us take a simple example to generate a tax invoice for a product.
 The total tax needs to be computed based on a range.
 So in this case you need a JavaScript that checks the Taxable amount within the defined slabs and calculates the tax and the total invoice amount.